-For many of us, COVID-19 saw us switching to at-home working arrangements almost overnight.
+For many of us, COVID-19 saw us switching to at-home working arrangements almost overnight and many of us continue to do so.
 If you or your staff are entitled to claim work from home expenses, it is important to understand how to calculate eligible expenses to claim a deduction at tax time.

 To make the process easier for many taxpayers, the ATO developed a temporary shortcut method.
 It has been designed to make the calculation of these expenses simple with minimal record keeping requirements.
-The shortcut method may be used to calculate your working at home expenses for the period between:
+The shortcut method has been extended and may be used to calculate your working at home expenses for the period between:

 The ATO may choose to extend this period, depending on when work patterns return to normal.
 In most cases, if you are working from home as an employee, there will be no capital gains tax (CGT) implications for your home.
 However, if you are running a business from home or claiming occupancy expenses (like rent, mortgage interest or rates), then CGT may apply.

 To claim a deduction for working from home, all the following must apply:

 - the expense must be directly related to earning your income